 Donor resourcing in FY20 and FY21 secured the nation's financial position during COVID-19, but masked the underlying structural deficit that was developing in FY19.
 At the onset of the COVID-19 pandemic, when matters were highly uncertain, the need for financing was unclear.
 The RMI was spared any outbreak of COVID-19 and sufficient resources for health needs were funded through donor sources.
 The US CARES Act supported the unemployed with generous funding and the ADB CPRO provided resources for low-income households and the vulnerable population.
-The combination of these factors ensured the financial Figure 25: Revenue and expenditures % GDP CPRO restores fiscal balance in FY21 stability and security of the RMI economy during the pandemic.
+The combination of these factors ensured the financial stability and security of the RMI economy during the pandemic.
 However, as of FY19, past expansionary fiscal policies had left the nation with a structural fiscal deficit.
 The large infusion of donor funds in FY20 and FY21 masked the underlying fiscal position.
 As existing donor funds are drawn down, the FY19 structural deficit is likely to re-emerge, requiring adjustment as the nation enters a new Compact era.